Giclee Printing: The Complete Guide for Artists in 2026

 Giclée Printing for Artists and Entrepreneurs

-• No need to buy printers, ink, or keep stock upfront
+• No upfront spend on printers, ink, or stock

-• You can grow from selling a few items to many
+• Scalability — grow from a few items to many without changing your workflow

 Choosing the Right Giclée Printing Service

-• Ask for Certificates: Pick studios that use certified archival papers and inks to keep prints bright for many years
+• Certificates: Pick studios that use certified archival papers and inks, so prints stay bright for years.

-• Pigment-Based Inks: These last longer than dye inks and keep colors true over time
+• Pigment-based inks: These outlast dye inks and keep colors true over time.

-• Wide-Format Printers: Printers with up to 12 ink cartridges make sharper details and more colors
+• Wide-format printers: Printers with up to 12 ink cartridges produce sharper detail and a wider color range.

-Having a certification of authenticity is also important because it adds trust and value to prints:
+A certificate of authenticity matters too, because it adds trust and resale value to prints.

 Image via A Good Sign